What Is Mulch and Why Do I Need it in My Garden?

 How Much Mulch Do I Need?

 Less is more when it comes to mulch, so you want to avoid over applying it.
-A two-inch layer is enough to support a healthy garden and should be applied annually every spring.
+A two-inch layer is enough to support a healthy garden and should be applied annually every spring or fall.

-If you have never mulched before, Greenwise recommends 2-3” of mulch at the most.
+If you have never mulched before, Greenwise recommends 2” of mulch.
 Over mulching is bad and can suppress plant material.
 If you have mulched in the past season, you can simply refresh your mulch by adding an inch or two.

 Be careful not to mulch excessively.
 Volcano mulching around shrubs and tree trunks can lead to basal decay and encircling roots.